MiraGe: Editable 2D Images using Gaussian Splatting: : Editable 2D Images using Gaussian Splatting

 After thorough experimentation, we find that our model, Amorphous-\our{}, utilizing a mirror camera, achieves state-of-the-art reconstruction results.
 This model demonstrates significant advantages over alternative methods in terms of both performance and outcome quality.

-\paragraph{Editability} The ability to manipulate Gaussians based on their spatial positioning empowers \our{} to effectively edit 2D images.
+\textbf{Editability} The ability to manipulate Gaussians based on their spatial positioning empowers \our{} to effectively edit 2D images.
 When utilizing a mirror camera, the quality of the resulting images is sufficiently high, enabling the parameterization and animation of Gaussians to significantly reduce artifacts.
 Our findings demonstrate that our model facilitates the animation of both segmented objects and entire scenes.
-Users can create manual animation, or leverage automated processes using physics engines like Taichi\_elements or Blender (\ref{fig:taichianimation2dall}, \ref{fig:dynamicblender}).
-To incorporate \our{} with the 2D physics engine, we use 2D-\our{} (Fig \ref{fig:taichianimation2dall}).
+Users can create manual animation or leverage automated processes using physics engines like Taichi\_elements or Blender (Fig. \ref{fig:flaga},\ref{fig:taichianimation2dall}).
+To incorporate \our{} with the 2D physics engine, we use 2D-\our{} (see, Fig. \ref{fig:taichianimation2dall}).
+In Fig. \ref{fig:porowanieniezgan}, we demonstrate that our method can also be applied to edit more complex scenes, such as changing human expression.

 We argue that the Graphite-inspired model allows the creation of attractive compositions made of multiple images that effectively present the positive attributes of the layered structure, like Graphite, through the strategic positioning of Gaussians.